Cymbiola nobilis: Habitat

-Conservation Status
+Conservation status

 The snail is considered vulnerable.
 The number of Cymbiola nobilis has been greatly reduced by reef destruction and collection as food and for the marine curio and shell trade.
 The snail was once commonly found in reefs around Singapore, but they have become much scarcer.
 The government of Singapore has stated that laws are needed to restrict the collection of wildlife fauna such as Cymbiola nobilis.

 Behavior

 Reproduction

 The snails are to a certain extent hermaphrodites, but separate sexes exist, and the snails reproduce through sexual reproduction.
 The female is fertilized by the male internally, and the female responds by depositing fertilized eggs.
 The egg capsules laid by the female contain multiple embryos.
 It takes about seven days for the eggs to hatch into larvae.
-Embryos develop into free-swimming planktonic marine larvae (trocophore) and later into juvenile veligers.
+Embryos develop into free-swimming planktonic marine larvae (trochophore) and later into juvenile veligers.
 Altogether, the snail goes through eight stages of development before becoming a full-fledged snail.